Table of Contents[Hide][Show]

 As for the accommodations, the resort boasts 411 spacious guest rooms each with a 100-square-foot balcony with stellar views of the sun, surf and sand.
 One of the most popular places for tourists, Palm Beach offers plenty of watersports including windsurfing and paddleboarding to keep kids of all ages entertained.

 In contrast, nearby Eagle Beach offers accommodations in smaller resorts with fewer crowds.
-There you’ll find the charming thatched-roof Manchebo Resort and Spa along with a selection of private condo residence rentals.
+There you’ll find the charming thatched-roof Manchebo Resort and Spa, one of the best all inclusive resorts in Aruba, along with a selection of private condo residence rentals.

 We kicked off the first evening with a sunset dinner at Atardi, a pop-up restaurant right on the beach serving mouth-watering seafood.
 Placing our sandals in cubbyhole shelves, we dined with our toes in the sand as the bright orange sun sank into the clear waters.